xinyueniu/120-Data-Science-Interview-Questions/data-analysis.md

   - Practically,
     - Also there’s a tradeoff between having more data and the additional storage, computational power, memory it requires.
 Hence, always think about the cost of having more data.
 #### 5. What are advantages of plotting your data before per- forming analysis?
+1) roughly understand of the structure of data
-  - 1) Data sets have errors.
+2) Data sets have errors.
 You won't find them all but you might find some.
 That 212 year old man.
 That 9 foot tall woman.

-2) Variables can have skewness, outliers etc.  Then the arithmetic mean might not be useful.
+3) Variables can have skewness, outliers etc. Then the arithmetic mean might not be useful.
 Which means the standard deviation isn't useful.

-3) Variables can be multimodal!
-If a variable is multimodal then anything based on its mean or median is going to be suspect.
 #### 6. How can you make sure that you don’t analyze something that ends up meaningless?
   - Proper exploratory data analysis.